 Insecticidal Soaps / Oils

-Essential oils like rosemary, capsaicin from pepper plants, and Insecticidal soaps like Garden Safe or Safer 3-in-1 are most effective as a foliar and “spot spray” to kill fliers.
+Essential oils like rosemary, capsaicin from pepper plants, and Insecticidal soaps like Safer 3-in-1 are most effective as a foliar and “spot spray” to kill fliers.
 However, you can also try an essential oil and capsaicin root drench for an extra punch, just try it on a test plant first.
 As always, be careful with any kind of foliar spray during the bloom phase when plants are more susceptible to rot and mildew.

 These beneficial parasites attack aphids in the root zone.
 However, once established root aphids can simply out-breed nematodes.
 These are best used as a preventative or in conjunction with other methods.

 Removing winged adults from the environment can dramatically slow aphids from spreading.
 If you have vented reflectors, you can try removing the glass (but still keeping them vented).
 Any winged aphids that fly up towards the light will just get sucked up and out of your room, so be mindful of where the exhaust goes.
 This was very effective for me in the vegetative phase where I didn’t need to keep the lights/room sealed.
 Already in bloom or can’t vent your lights without the glass?
 Grab a shop-vac.
 Remember that winged aphids will fly up at lights on, suck them up while they’re conveniently in one place before they get a chance to lay eggs or get stuck in your flowers.